A Culture of Inclusion and Care

 Developed in 2020, the Office of Inclusion is an ambassador for UNMC to provide support for educational and leadership excellence that hopes to create a diverse, unbiased, and empowered workforce to achieve improvements in people’s lives by reducing health inequities.
 Dr. Sheritta A. Strong, an award-winning distinguished fellow of the American Psychiatric Association and an adult psychiatrist at the University of Nebraska Medical Center, serves in the role as the Assistant Vice Chancellor of Inclusion.
-She works closely with the Office of Equity and the newly formed Office of Student Life Inclusion, Diversity, and Equity to ensure that our campus is a welcoming and safe environment for everyone.
+She works closely with the Office of Equity (sister office to the Office of Inclusion) and the newly formed Office of Student Life Inclusion, Diversity, and Equity to ensure that our campus is a welcoming and safe environment for everyone.
 We are pleased that there are diversity and inclusion committees and groups forming across campus to continue the conversations about social determinants of health and how racism shows up in our work.
 Dr. Strong supports G.R.A.D.S. (all-inclusive group), I.A.M.H.O.M.E (an inclusive group more gear toward faculty and staff), the LGBTQ+ Employee Alliance, MNSA (Minority Nursing Student Association), W.E.S.T.R.I.V.E. (women’s group), LMSA (Latino Medical Student Association), and White Coats 4 Black Lives.
 Dr. Strong often says, “We are better together,” and will continue to invite anyone on campus to be a part of the solution as opposed to part of the problem.